 - Alerts provide immediate direction to students, faculty and staff with specific actions to take.

 - Students must sign up to receive text alerts before they can register for classes at orientation.

 - Used to communicate crimes and incidents on and immediately near campus.

 - Emails provide details and updates that can aid in the prevention of similar incidents.

 - Activated in the event of certain emergencies, such as severe weather, that require people to seek shelter immediately.

 - Twitter: @UTAustinPolice, @UTAustin and @AustinPolice

 - Facebook: UT Austin Police, The University of Texas at Austin

-How can I create a safer campus environment?
+How can students create a safer campus environment?

-Develop a peer and family emergency communication plan; whether an emergency occurs on campus or in your hometown, establish a two-way communication plan so everyone is aware of what is happening
+- Developing a peer and family emergency communication plan.
+Whether an emergency occurs on campus or in your hometown, establish a concrete two-way communication plan so you everyone knows what is happening.